Small business owners. Independent contractors. Freelancers. Gig workers.

 Typically, the higher the number, the less risk an insurer considers that profession.
 The lower the risk, the lower the premium rate.

 When you compare policies, you should note that insurers assign different risk classes to the same profession.
-One insurer may designate a job as a 4, while another may classify it a 5.
+One insurer may designate a job as a 4, while another may classify it as a 5.

-Income.
 Disability insurance benefits are based on a percentage of your income.
 Therefore, a key part of the underwriting process and a determining factor of your premium is how much you earn.
 This is done through financial underwriting.

-Age.
 Older individuals present more risk to insurance companies.
 They file disability claims at a greater rate than people who are younger.

-Health.
 People in less-than-average health, who have chronic conditions, or who have used tobacco are more likely to suffer disabilities.
 The healthier you are, the less you will pay for disability insurance.

-How disability insurance companies assess business owners
+How disability insurance companies assess the self-employed

 Every business is unique, which makes underwriting a challenge for insurance companies.
 For example, there’s a big difference between how a disability would affect a home-based sole-proprietor versus an owner of a 50-person construction company.